shakesco/shakesco-docs/content/docs/autopayments/checkout.md

 ##### TEST_DELEGATE_ADDRESS

-Enter the test delegate address you requested above.
+Enter the test delegate address you received from the [API section](../../../docs/autopayments/api/#request-test-address-user)

 ##### CURRENCY_CODE

 Currency code that you want to request payment with.
-Check currency code  s [here](../../autopayments/api#currency-codes)
+Check currency codes [here](../../autopayments/api#currency-codes)

 ##### REDIRECT_URL